zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/create-and-use-snapshots.md

 ---
-title: Create and use Snapshots
+title: Create and use snapshots
-weight: 2
+weight: 1
 ---

 This document will show you how to create snapshots of Portworx volumes and how you can clone those snapshots to use them in pods.